canarytrace/documentation/docs/features/overview.md

 ## Wait for load event end

 Canarytrace has implement advanced features that allow you to overcome unstable frontend issues.
-We know the internal processes of browser, therefore, we extend WDIO with more sophisticated functions e.g. `browser.waitForloadEventEnd()` for wait on latest browser event or `browser.waitForClickable()` for wait on active element and any more.
+We know the internal processes of browser, therefore, we extend WDIO with more sophisticated functions e.g. `browser.waitForloadEventEnd()` for wait on latest browser event.

 ## Waiting on network and mocking requests